camwestwood/xapi/recipes/attendance/attendance.md

 #### Entity Example:
 The Object defines an event that has been attended.
 Information on the event can be found in the object.extensions.
-See the [objectD section in the common structures document](/common_structures.md#objectd).

 ``` javascript
  "object": {